Recruiting Policies & Guidelines

 Duke Law School's Rules with respect to interaction with 1Ls are:

-• Applications: First-year students will gain access to the Duke Law Symplicity job board as of October 23, 2023.
+- Applications: First-year students will gain access to the Duke Law Symplicity job board as of October 1, 2024.
 Employers may not solicit nor accept application materials from first-year students prior to that date.
-We chose this date in late October that follows the completion of the first semester of Legal Analysis, Research and Writing.

-• Events: Recruiting events for 1Ls should not be held prior to October 23, 2023.
-Organizations may gain access to the 1L contact list to begin direct outreach (event invitations) to first-year students starting October 9, 2023.
-Please contact Susan Anderson for more information.
+- Events: In accordance with the Law School’s 2024-2025 Policies for 1L Recruiting Related Events, employer-hosted events for 1Ls should not be held prior to October 1, 2024.
+Organizations may gain access to the 1L contact list to begin direct outreach (event invitations) to first-year students starting October 1, 2024.
+Please contact Susan Anderson for more information on event promotion.

 Guidelines on Offers and Decisions for 2024